Sikhs in the British Indian Army: World War I

-World War Two
+World War II

 Battle of Malaya

 The strength of the army in Malaya was 104,625 troops.
 Sikhs represented more than 60 percent of the total Indian force that fought against the Japanese invasion of Malaysia and Singapore.

 Burma Campaign

 Sikhs served with distinction in repelling the attempted invasion of India by the Japanese, and subsequently in dislodging them from Burma (now Myanmar).

 Italian Campaign

 Sikhs served with distinction during the Allied invasion of Italy.